mmistakes/minimal-mistakes/_posts/2023-04-10-what-is-deep-learning.md

 <span style ="color: red">**What is deep learning?**</span>

-An artificial neural network based on multilayer process layer.
+An artificial neural network based on multi process layer.

 **What is machine learning?**